parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 116 ms

-We can quickly check the number of cells and features (genes as well ADT features in this case) present in the file
+We can quickly check the number of cells and features (genes as well ADT features in this case) present in the file.

 ```python